ajstarks/deck/cmd/lchart/README.md

 	-right       right margin (default 80)
-	-x           x location of the donut chart (default 50) -y           y location of the donut chart (default 50) -psize       diameter of the donut (default 30) -pwidth      width of the donut or proportional map (defualt 3)
+	-x           x location of the donut chart (default 50) -y           y location of the donut chart (default 50)

-	-barwidth    barwidth (default computed from the number of data points) -ls          linespacing (default 2.4)
+	-psize       diameter of the donut (default 30) -pwidth      width of the donut or proportional map (default 3) -barwidth    barwidth (default computed from the number of data points) -ls          linespacing (default 2.4)
 	-textsize    text size (default 1.5)